ts4z/barge-rulebook/src/badugi.md

 Badugi is a relative of [Triple Draw](./deuce-to-seven-triple-draw.md), and the parent game of high-low variants [Badeucy](./badeucy.md) and [Badacey](./badacey.md).

+## TLDR

+[deuce-to-seven-triple-draw.md](Triple draw), but four cards where pairs and like-suited cards are "bad".

 ## Forced Money

 The game is played with a button and blinds.